Acting materialistically in an imperfect world: LLMs as means of production and social relations

 The default viewpoint

-There is one more thing I want to say, and it is personal.
+One more thing, and it is personal.

 tante's essay is on the web, but it appears to be configured to serve garbage to LLM scrapers.
 Korean is my first language; English is my second.
 A text like tante's, where the nuances of the argument and its unstated premises matter, does not survive conventional machine translation intact.
 You need something at the level of an LLM for the reasoning to come through.
 I ended up copying the essay by hand and feeding it to one.